websights

 Figure 4: Quarter symmetrical model extracted with two Split operations.

-Finally, click ‘Export’ at the top right to save the changes and import the modified model to the Workbench for simulation.
+Finally, click ‘Save’ at the top right to save the changes and import the modified model to the Workbench for simulation.
 You can change the name of the new geometry named Copy of Wheel for something more meaningful, like Wheel-Quarter:

 1.1 Create a Nonlinear Structural Analysis